adekoyadapo/es-uam/eck/README.md

     - actions: [saved_object_open_point_in_time, saved_object_close_point_in_time, saved_object_find, space_find]
 ```

-This setup however does not allow the fields `service.name` (Cluster Name) and `service.version`(Cluster Version) to be populated.
-For the capability to extend this functionality, review the content of the [stack-mon](../assets/stack-mon/) folder, a standalone [Filbeat service](../assets/stack-mon/stack_monitoring.yml) levearging [filebeat processors](https://www.elastic.co/guide/en/beats/filebeat/current/filtering-and-enhancing-data.html) to assing the required values and also make changes to the index patterns that will be used in the monitoring cluster.

 ***Main Cluster***

-1. Ensure security settings have been enabled in elasticsearch.yml if mounted externally or in the ECK config
+1. Ensure security settings have been enabled in the ECK config

 *The xpack.http.ssl* settings are watcher specific and are required to run the reindexing.